-- IDENTIFYING ALUMNI currently working or who have previously worked at the organization associated with the position. - EASY APPLY: Instantly submit your résumé and link to your profile to the recruiter of the position.
+- SCHOOL ALUMNI: Identify alumni currently working or who have previously worked at the organization associated with the position. - EASY APPLY: Instantly submit your résumé and a link to your profile to the recruiter of the position.
 Make sure your résumé is tailored before submitting. - UNDER 10 APPLICANTS: Be one of the first to apply! - IN YOUR NETWORK: Leverage your connections!